Condorello/HASS_pws_scraper/README.md

 I edited the name of the plugin, so you can have both running on the same Hass instance.

-For using this componente download and copy the pws_scrape folder inside your custom_component folder and restart HomeAssistant.
+For using this component download and copy the pws_scrape folder inside your custom_component folder and restart HomeAssistant.
 Later add the value of the sensor you want in configuration.yaml, for example:

 sensor: